MariachiaraStellato/SpheroidSegmentation_With_CNNs/README.md

 All the images used in this paragraph and a more in depth analysis can be found in the related article: F. Piccinini, A. Peirsman, M. Stellato, J. Pyun, M. M.
 Tumedei, M. Tazzari, O. De Wever, A. Tesei, G. MAartinelli and G. Castellani: “DEEP LEARNING-BASED TOOL FOR MORPHOTYPIC ANALYSIS OF 3D MULTICELLULAR SPHEROIDS.”
 Journal of Mechanics in Medicine and Biology, DOI: https://doi.org/10.1142/S0219519423400341.

+## Repository Contents

+- `ExampleImages` Folder containing 11 spheroids images in .tif format that are necessary to run the code.

+- `ExampleMasks` Folder containing 11 manually segmented masks in .tif format that are necessary to run the code.

+- `Images` Folder containing the images used in this README file.

+- `gitattributes`

+- `gitignore` containis file types that are not tracked by git.

+- `FUNC.m` contains the function necessary for the main code.

+- `Main.m` example of code that explains how to use the project.

+- `metric_evaluation.m` contains the function responsible for evaluating the quality of the segmentation performed.

+- `Network_Training.m` contains the function responsible fror training new segmentation neural networks.

+- `ResNet101_Seg.m` contains the function responsible for generating the segmentation network based on the convolutional neural network ResNet101.

+- `segmentation_multiple_images.m` contains the function responsible for performing the segmentation of spheroid images using the trained neural network.